Sanavesa/RDF2Walk/rdf2walk/README.md

 # Walk
 Representation of a single walk, literally one line of text, where each traversal 'hop' is the node, and each node 'hop' is indicated by a '->'.

+# WalkExporter
+Exports all walk objects into a single text file for further processing.
+The final step of the RDF2Walk process.